Potomac Gardens: Controversy and crime

-In 1983, Martha Queen, the ANC representative for the area and herself a resident of Potomac Gardens for more than a decade said: “I like it here,” she says.
-“I like the people.
+In 1983, Martha Queen, the ANC representative for the area and herself a resident of Potomac Gardens for more than a decade, said: “I like it here.
+I like the people.
 I don't like the problems.
-But the people are good people.”
-But “There's a lot of trespassers here.”
-Deteriorating conditions in some parts of the complex, Ms. Queen said, gave the impression that the project had been "abandoned" by the city and was ripe for invasion by outsiders.
+But the people are good people.
+But There's a lot of trespassers here.”
+Deteriorating conditions in some parts of the complex, Queen said, gave the impression that the project had been "abandoned" by the city and was ripe for invasion by outsiders.

 In 1991, Mayor Sharon Pratt Kelly had fences installed around and within the property to halt trespassers, but this action was controversial.
 Some residents did not want the fences.
 "It’s disrespectful.
 We aren’t animals.
 We don’t need to be caged," one resident told The Washington Post.
 It took 45 police officers to quell a violent negative reaction.
 Mayor Kelly was vindicated, at least in the short term: Drug arrests declined dramatically after the fence went up, though crimes did continue.
 But much of the drug activity just shifted to other areas, and assaults and robberies remained high—to the point in 1995 that Marion Barry’s administration hired the Nation of Islam on an emergency contract to restore order.

 Jesse Jackson used Potomac Gardens as a backdrop for a press conference to announce he would not run for president in 1992, calling it “the urban crisis personified, the epitome of national neglect.”

 In June 2010, fifteen individuals were arrested, according to a joint press release issued in conjunction with the U.S. Attorney's office, the MPDC, the FBI and the U.S. Park Police, who all worked together on the arrests as part of a long-term task force combating gangs, drugs and violence.
 The bust yielded heroin, cocaine, guns, scales and other drug trafficking paraphernalia and was described as significant by the MPD1 Commander David Kamperin.
 In November 2011, a series of violent attacks in the area surrounding the project drew widespread media attention and a response from DC Police Chief Cathy Lanier.
 The FBI announced in July 2013 that sixteen people had been arrested in drug conspiracy charges, "According to the government’s evidence, the drugs were distributed in the Potomac Gardens and Hopkins housing complexes in Southeast Washington, as well as in Prince George’s County, Maryland, and locations in northern Virginia."

 In a March 2013 article in Education Week, Potomac Garden resident Kourtney Mills said, "I was lucky," because she only waited 5 years to move into Potomac Gardens and found stability there while she studied full-time in a medical-technician program.
 In March 2013, the Huffington Post met with a group of teens and young adults at Potomac Gardens where they discussed their own encounters with violence and guns outside of Potomac Gardens (in other parts of Washington, DC).